Overview

 Larger stones can be removed with surgery.
 This involves the surgeon making a small cut (incision) in your back.
 You need to stay in hospital for longer after surgery and it takes more time to recover.

-Please talk to your doctor or nurse if you would like more information on other treatment options.
+Please talk to your doctor or nurse if you would like more information about other treatment options.

 Follow-up appointment

-It's likely that you need more than one lithotripsy session to break the stones.
+You will probably need more than 1 lithotripsy session to break the stones.

-A few weeks after your have finished your lithotripsy sessions, you have a follow-up appointment in a clinic.
-We check how the treatment has worked.
+A few weeks after you have finished your lithotripsy treatment, you'll have a follow-up appointment in a clinic.
+We'll check how the treatment has worked.

-We post you the follow-up appointment.
-If you cannot come to this appointment, please phone the stone unit on 020 7188 3220.
+We send you the follow-up appointment by post, text message or via MyChart.
+If you cannot come to this appointment, please contact the stone unit, phone: 020 7188 3220.